 Credit cards usually have a higher cost for businesses, and may cost the business up to 1-1.5 per cent for Visa and MasterCard, and between 2-3 per cent for an American Express card payment.

-Note: some merchants' costs may be higher than these indicative figures.
+It is important to note that different businesses have different costs of acceptance.
+Some merchants' costs may be higher than these indicative figures.

 The ban does not prevent a business from setting its own prices for the goods or services it sells.